-4.2 If a Partner meets a sales and/or participation threshold, as defined by the URSC, it may receive a financial contribution, if said Partner is a nonprofit organization.
-The amount and specific rules regarding this contribution will be decided on by the URSC prior to the commencement of ticket sales.
+4.2 If a Partner meets certain sales and/or participation levels, as defined by the URA and URSC, it will receive a financial contribution from AEA, if said Partner is a nonprofit organization, and if the overall event meets its sales goals.
+The amount and specific rules regarding this contribution will be decided on by the URA/URSC and AEA prior to the commencement of ticket sales.

-4.3 Other Partner participation incentives will be created from time to time by the URSC, including invitations to Leader-only events, special marketing opportunities, etc.
+4.3 Other Partner participation incentives may be created from time to time by the URSC, including invitations to Leader-only events, special marketing opportunities, etc.

 4.4 Partners understand that all tickets sold are transferrable but non-refundable.
 Funds from ticket sales, less event costs, are considered donations to the Alumni Events Alliance.
 Note that University Row incurs most costs related to a ticket sale whether or not a ticketholder actually attends the event.